Support

 How to check your WordPress website's page speed?

 Evaluating a WordPress website's page speed involves performing various tests to measure how quickly its pages load and how efficiently they respond to user interactions.
-Here's a step-by-step guide on how to check a WordPress website's speed:
+Once you've identified areas to improve your WordPress websites speed, take proactive steps to implement optimisation techniques and enhancements.
+Depending on the complexity of the optimisations, you may need to work with web developers or utilise plugins and tools to streamline the process.
+After implementing optimisations, re-test the WordPress website using the same speed testing tool to evaluate the effectiveness of the changes.
+With that in mind, here's a step-by-step guide on how to check a WordPress website's speed:

 • Step 1: Choose a WordPress website Speed Testing Tool: